mahmmoudkinawy/Slice/README.md

 ### Executing program

-- Just run it, I will seed the data then it will work.
+- Just run it, I seeded the data then it will work.

 ## Help